 8. Have you removed any thick clothes?

-Thick clothes such as bulky winter jackets will make the harness or impact shield less effective as it's harder to get either tightly fitted to your child, so take any thick items off before putting your child in the seat.
+Thick clothes such as bulky winter jackets will make the harness or impact shield less effective as it's harder to get either tightly fitted to your child, so take off any thick items they're wearing before putting your child in the seat.